fricred/aimundoFront/README.md

 ## Production server

-Run `npm run prod` for a production files /server  mode
+Run `npm run prod` for a production files /server  mode in `http://localhost:3000/`.